Step into A Tree-Inspired Building: Vertical Forests in Architecture Design

 Side-bar-footer-forum

-Stefano Boeri pioneered in creating vertical forests in urban areas with the aim of combining sustainable housing and reduction of air & noise pollution.
-Trees and plants have many benefits to this planet and their usefulness has not gone unnoticed among architects that incorporate living things in the design of buildings.
-Trees define the character of an edifice softening its look and giving it color.
+Stefano Boeri pioneered the creation of vertical forests in urban areas to combine sustainable housing and reduction of air & noise pollution.
+Trees and plants have many benefits to this planet, and their usefulness has not gone unnoticed by architects who incorporate living things into the design of buildings.
+Trees define the character of an edifice, softening its look and giving it color.
 They support a variety of flora and fauna.

 Vegetation not only brightens the space or provides privacy but also reduces air & noise pollution, improves air quality and provides a cooling effect in summer.
 These benefits strengthen the vision of architects to incorporate trees and plants when designing structures.